There are new Chartered logos which have two new marks relevant to Chartered Planners and firms:

-Over time, you will need to update your website, stationery, office livery, in fact, anywhere currently displaying the ‘old’ Chartered logo.
+Over time, you will need to update your website, stationery, office livery, in fact, anywhere currently displaying the ‘old’ Chartered logos.
 Thankfully the CII aren’t putting a deadline on when you need to make the change.

 However, our research shows many Chartered firms need to do more than simply update the logo.
 We’ve recently carried out research to understand how effective firms are at marketing their Chartered status: